SheetJS/sheetjs/README.md

   with iOS Numbers
 - `bookType = 'xlsb'` is stubbed and far from complete
 - The raw data is the only thing guaranteed to be saved.
-Formulae, formatting, and other niceties are not serialized (pending CSF standardization)
+Formulae, formatting, and other niceties may not be serialized (pending CSF standardization)

 ## Tested Environments

- - Node 0.8, 0.10 (latest release)
+ - NodeJS 0.8, 0.10 (latest release)
  - IE 6/7/8/9/10 using Base64 mode (IE10/11 using HTML5 mode)
  - FF 18 using Base64 or HTML5 mode
  - Chrome 24 using Base64 or HTML5 mode

 Tests utilize the mocha testing framework.
 Travis-CI and Sauce Labs links:

- - <https://travis-ci.org/SheetJS/js-xlsx> for XLSX module in node
+ - <https://travis-ci.org/SheetJS/js-xlsx> for XLSX module in nodejs
  - <https://travis-ci.org/SheetJS/SheetJS.github.io> for XLS* modules
  - <https://saucelabs.com/u/sheetjs> for XLS* modules using Sauce Labs